-A heart attack happens when blood flow to your heart muscle is blocked for long enough to damage the muscle.
-If blood flow isn’t restored quickly, the heart muscle begins to die from a lack of oxygen, and non-functioning scar tissue forms in its place.
-If enough muscle function is lost, “heart failure” can occur.
+A heart attack happens when blood flow to the heart is blocked for long enough to damage the muscle.
+If blood flow isn’t restored quickly, the heart muscle begins to die from a lack of oxygen, and nonfunctioning scar tissue forms in its place.
+If enough muscle function is lost, heart failure can occur.

-Most heart attacks occur secondary to atherosclerosis, a condition in which a hard substance called plaque builds up inside your arteries, making them narrow and eventually block up over time.
-Genetics, high blood sugar levels, and smoking all cause the disease process to progress quicker.
-Plaque may also break open, causing a blood clot to form on the plaque’s surface and causing heart muscle death without advanced warning.
+Most heart attacks are the result of atherosclerosis, a condition in which a hard substance called plaque builds up inside the arteries.
+This build-up starts to make the vessels narrow and eventually causes blockage over time.
+Genetics, high blood sugar levels, and smoking all cause the disease process to speed up.
+Plaque also may break open, causing a blood clot to form on the plaque’s surface and causing heart muscle death without advanced warning.

 Never Miss a Beat!

 What is A Widowmaker?